-NOTE: The last fault logged will blink even though the condition that caused the shutdown may have been corrected.
+NOTE: The fault displayed will be the last fault logged, even though the condition has been corrected and the genset is running normally.

-BYPASSABLE FAULTS: PRIOR TO SPEC F
+BYPASSABLE FAULTS (PRIOR TO SPEC F)

 When a fault condition persists, the genset shuts down when an attempt is made to restart.
 Prior to Spec F, (unless the controller assembly has been replaced) there are four faults the genset controller will bypass on a second attempt at restart: